DownsideupmediaUSA/angular-link-dom-manipulation-readme-v-000/README.md

 Have a look at the minor changes we've made - we've now got that fourth argument in our link function too, and we're updating `ctrl.status` in our event.

-However, our status value is still on our `scope`.
+However, our status value in our controller is still on our `scope`.
 We need to change this over to the controller, using `controllerAs`.
-We can then attach the value to `this` instead of the scope.git
+We can then attach the value to `this` instead of the scope.

 ```js
 function SomeDirective() {